How Scalable Is Your Supply Chain?

 Tip 1.
 Know the manufacturer lifecycle status of your off-the-shelf components

 The lifecycle of your electrical components can change without warning, leaving you high and dry when it comes time to scale.
-Know your distributors, and be on the lookout for changes due to regulations, mergers or new management.
+Know your distributors, and be on the lookout for changes due to regulations, mergers, or new management.
 Divisions of component manufacturers can get bought and sold frequently, meaning that your components could be assigned a new part number and issued a new specification.
-And new regulations (remember RoHS?) force manufacturers to review their product lines and discontinue non-compliant parts.
+And new regulations (RoHS, REACH, conflict minerals, ISO) force manufacturers to review their product lines and discontinue non-compliant parts.

 To make sure that unforeseen events don’t seriously stall the development of your product, make sure that you’re always aware of the lifecycle status of each component.